 A change of preference includes both changes to the order of existing preferences and the addition of new preferences to an application.

-You can check or change your preferences online via My Application.
+You can check or change your preferences online by logging in via My Application.

 SATAC staff will not accept a change of preference over the telephone.

 SATAC will notify you of an offer on behalf of the universities by emailing the offer to your last recorded address.
 You can also view your offer by logging in via My Application.

 If the offer is to your first preference, SATAC will accept the offer on your behalf and all you need do is enrol per the instructions in the letter.
 You will not need to take any further action with SATAC.

 If the offer is not to your first preference, SATAC will ensure that your higher preference(s) are still 'alive' for future offer rounds but you should still enrol per the instructions in the letter.